League of Ireland Premier Division: 2010s

 The 2010s have been one of contrasting fortunes for Premier Division clubs.
 Under Michael O'Neill, Shamrock Rovers finished as Premier Division champions in 2010 and 2011.
-In 2011 Rovers also created history when they became the first team in League of Ireland history to qualify for the group stages of the UEFA Europa League.
-In 2012 Sligo Rovers won their first Premier Division title and their first top level title in thirty five years.
+In 2011 Rovers also became the first team in League of Ireland history to qualify for the group stages of the UEFA Europa League.
+In 2012, Sligo Rovers won their first Premier Division title and their first top level title in thirty five years.
 St. Patrick's Athletic won their fifth Premier Division in 2013.
 Under Stephen Kenny, Dundalk emulated Shamrock Rovers, winning the title in 2014 and 2015 titles before qualifying for the group stages of the 2016–17 UEFA Europa League.
+This period was led by Dundalk and Cork City, taking both the top spots in the league and the domination of the FAI Cup between 2014 and 2018.

-In contrast three Premier Division clubs – Sporting Fingal, Galway United and Monaghan United – all withdrew from the League of Ireland.
+In contrast, three Premier Division clubs – Sporting Fingal, Galway United and Monaghan United – all withdrew from the League of Ireland.
 Sporting Fingal also went out of business completely.

 Europe

 The top team in the Premier Division currently qualifies for the UEFA Champions League first qualifying round.
 The second-placed and third placed-teams and winners of the FAI Cup qualify for the UEFA Europa Conference League first qualifying round.
-Shamrock Rovers and Dundalk have both qualified for the group stages of the UEFA Europa League.
-In 2011, Rovers became the first team in League of Ireland history to reach the group stages and Dundalk repeated the feat in 2016 and 2020.
+In 2011, Shamrock Rovers became the first team in League of Ireland history to reach the group stages and Dundalk repeated the feat in 2016 and 2020.
 In 2018, UEFA changed the structure of qualification for the Champions League; giving an extra four automatic qualification spots to the top four leagues in Europe.
 To compensate for that change, an extra round was added to the qualifying stages of the Champions League and the Europa League which made qualification more difficult for League of Ireland clubs.
-In 2021, the league will have its Europa League qualifying places revoked and replaced by Europa Conference League places as part of UEFA's restructuring of European football.
+In 2021, the league had its Europa League qualifying places revoked and replaced by Europa Conference League places as part of UEFA's restructuring of European football.
+Both Shamrock Rovers and Shelbourne qualified for the 2025–26 UEFA Conference League league phase, marking the first time two League of Ireland sides made the group/league phase in the same season.